cryptosheep/mattata/README.md

 ```
-This project is currently not in development, however development will resume in the first quarter of 2019.
-This code is also slightly outdated, I will try and apply the latest patches as soon as possible.
+This project is currently not in continuous development, however updates will be applied whenever possible!

 - Matt
 ```